Scouting (magazine)

-Scouting magazine is a publication of the Boy Scouts of America (BSA).
-The target audience is adult leaders of Cub Scouts, Scouts, and Venturers.
+Scouting magazine is a publication of Scouting America.
+The target audience is adult leaders of Cub Scouts, Scouts BSA, and Venturering.
 It carries news on Scouting events, articles on aspects of Scouting such as service, outdoor skills and activities, and features about Scouting activities.
 It began publication on April 15, 1913, with five-times-a-year mail subscriptions included in the registration fee for all volunteer leaders registered with the BSA.
 The last print edition was the May-June 2020 issue, although online content continues to be updated.

 Recurring content includes: Feature articles, Trailhead, What I've Learned, Advancement FAQs, Cub Scout Corner, Nature of Boys, What Would You Do?, Merit Badge Clinic, Ethics, Great Gear, Health & Wellness, Survive This!, Fuel Up, Dutch Treat, Boys' Life Preview, and Cool Camp.